gargsaar/singlepage_website_ni/_posts/2019-09-04-i-made-a-mistake-i-am-sorry.markdown

 In absolute joy, he swipe the green button.

-"Hi Rahul," she said in a low and soothing voice.
+"Hi Rahul," she said in a low voice.

 A tear rolled down his eye.
-All he has been wanting for 6 years was to speak to her, but when the moment was here, he couldn't utter a word.
+All he has been wanting for 6 years was to speak to her, but when the moment was here, he couldn't speak a word.

 There was a silence, long and expected.

 After a pause, he gathered the strength to say, "I'm sorry."

 He knew that this was his only chance.

-He said it again, "I'm so sorry."

 He continued, "I feel sorry every day, every moment for 6 years now.
 Please forgive me."

 She felt the emotion.
-A thought of forgiveness appeared in her heart for a second, but the wound he had given her was too deep, in front of her eyes, unreheable.
+A thought of forgiveness appeared in her heart for a second, but the wound he had given her was too deep, unhealable, always in front of her.

 In a strong voice she said, "Rahul, time is a great healer.
 I've moved on in life and learned how to live alone.
 Samira wanted to speak to you.
-It's her birthday.
 I had promised her that she will speak to her father on her fifth birthday.
-I never break promises."
+I never break promise."

-His hope disappeared in a jiffy.
-He craved for her even more, like a child who catcall for a toy its parents can't afford.
+The hope of getting her back fainted in a jiffy.
+He craved for her like a child who catcall for a toy its parents can't afford.

 Ruefully he replied, "I was helpless.
 Mom and dad were about to commit suicide.
 I had to choose between you and them.
 I made a mistake."

-"It wasn’t just a mistake, you ruined my life."
-She replied angrily.
+"It was a mistake for you, but it ruined my life."
+She replied.

 "I was just 20 when I was pregnant.
 It wasn’t my baby alone, but only I suffered.
 I know you loved me, but you choose to love your parents more.
 That was your decision, now it’s my turn.
 Sorry, I can't forgive you."

-He couldn’t say a word more.

 Next, it was Samira on phone.